Can My Older Adult Loved One Stay at Home Alone?

 • Get to the bathroom as needed?

-• Create, or do they currently have, interests and friends to keep life interesting?
+• Have interests and friends to keep life interesting?

-• Be cautious with the stove, candles, irons, and other heat sources?
+• Use caution with the stove, candles, irons, and other heat sources?

 • Smoke without falling asleep?